 "They're so powerful from an anti-ageing perspective when ingested and applied to your skin," Day explains.
 "Antioxidants help your skin defend itself from insult—from UV rays, from pollution, from stress and from the bad sugars you end up eating anyway."

 Additionally, Day recommends considering an extra supplement.
 She likes any high-quality pick that contains the specific antioxidant resveratrol.
 (And no, an extra glass of wine doesn't count!)

 5. Decrease Sugar Intake

-In the same vein, cutting down on sugar, which, yes, you've likely heard before in the name of a breakout-free face, could be key for warding off early signs of aging.
+In the same vein, cutting down on sugar, which, yes, you've likely heard before in the name of a breakout-free face, could be key for warding off early signs of ageing.
 Luckily, unrefined sources of sugar like the aforementioned fruit is still fair game—it's the processed and non-naturally occurring forms your complexion desires you to steer clear of.

 "Sugar is inflammatory, and inflammation causes you to age faster.
-It causes a hardening of the skin, wrinkles, and a look of sallowness or blotchiness," Day confirmed to the publication.
+It causes a hardening of the skin, wrinkles and a look of sallowness or blotchiness," Day confirmed to the publication.
 "Your skin just looks stressed and tired when you're eating a diet that includes simple sugars and highly processed foods."
-Now, does that mean we'll cut out some of our favorite sugar-containing treats entirely?
+Now, does that mean we'll cut out some of our favourite sugar-containing treats entirely?
 Heck no. Does it provide some food for face, though?
 You bet.